Skip to main content

 4. Hooray!

-If all goes well, your game server should now be online and ready for you to join.
+If everything went smoothly, your game server will now appear online and be ready to join.

 Finalize Blueprint Settings

-To configure additional settings like uptime monitoring, RCON, and backups, visit the blueprint form section >.
+For advanced settings such as uptime monitoring, RCON, and backups, refer to the blueprint form section >.

 Blueprint - Create LinuxGSM blueprint - Working LinuxGSM server